 -

-Read more in Penn Todaymore news
+more news

 Department History

-Philosophy has been taught continuously in the University of Pennsylvania and its predecessors since 1755, when the bachelor of arts degree was first offered.
+Philosophy has been taught continuously in the University of Pennsylvania and its predecessors since 1755, when the Bachelor of Arts degree was first offered.
 The first teacher of philosophy was William Smith, first Provost of the newly founded Academy of Philadelphia.
 The various branches of philosophy, which included logic, metaphysics, moral philosophy, and natural philosophy, formed the core of the College curriculum.